 If the JVM itself should happen to crash for some reason, then it generates a fatal error log with information about the state of the JVM at the time of the crash.
-By default, this file is named hs\err\pid{processID}.log and is written into the base directory of the Identity Proxy installation.
+By default, this file is named hs_err_pid{processID}.log and is written into the base directory of the Identity Proxy installation.
 This file includes information on the underlying cause of the JVM crash, information about the threads running and Java heap at the time of the crash, the options provided to the JVM, environment variables that were set, and information about the underlying system.
-More information about the content that may be written to this log file may be found at http://java.sun.com/javase/6/webs/trouble/TSG-VM/html/felog.html.